 Accessing files on your encrypted drive

-What if I forget my encrypted drive’s password?
+What if you forget your encrypted drive’s password?

 A password manager will help you make sure you can safely look up sensitive passwords, like the one for your encrypted drive, without having to remember them.
 However, if you don’t use a password manager or forgot your password, you’ll need to find the recovery key you made for the drive when you set it up.
 Where it is depends on how you stored it, but this guide assumes you printed it.
 First, find the piece of paper containing the recovery key.